Skip to content

 Ground Under Repair must be marked

 The only exceptions are a hole made by staff[1] while maintaining the course, material piled for removal, or animal habitat.
-For example, unless marked, the following are not ground under repair (GUR): bare ground, mud, tire tracks, fairway ruts or depressions, irregular turf, tilled area, etc. These are all part of the "fundamental challenge of the game" to play the ball as it lies.[2]
-See the definition of Ground Under Repair (mobile).
+For example, unless marked, the following are not GUR: bare ground, mud, tire tracks, fairway ruts or depressions, irregular turf, tilled area, etc. These are all part of the "fundamental challenge of the game" to play the ball as it lies.[2]
+(See the definition of Ground Under Repair.)

 A common misconception is that anything "abnormal" is GUR.
 But the definition of abnormal in the rules of golf is not the dictionary definition.
-The word is mentioned only as part of the term abnormal course condition (mobile), defined as any of these defined conditions: animal hole, GUR, immovable obstruction, or temporary water.
+The word is used only as part of the term abnormal course condition, which is any of these defined conditions: animal hole, GUR, immovable obstruction, or temporary water.

 [1] Where “hole made by staff” can be as shallow as made by “removing turf”.
 The "hole" is no longer GUR after maintenance is finished, even if scars or remnants of the hole remain.